 Metformin gives great sugar-control benefits to diabetics.
 The common metfomin side effects are well known and almost all doctors know how to deal with them.
 All this is great news.
 However, there is one aspect of metformin side effects that neither patients nor most doctors know.

-Many side effects caused of the drug are because it interferes with the absorption, synthesis, transportation, storage, metabolism and excretion of certain nutrients.
-This happens due to long term use.
+Metformin side effects are caused because metformin interferes with the absorption, synthesis, transportation, storage, metabolism and excretion of certain nutrients.
+This happens due to long term use of the drug metformin.

 Dr. Ross Pelton, RPh, CCN has made this amazing connection in his research.
 If diabetics simply put these vital nutrients back into their body, they can actually prevent (or at least reduce) the side effects of metformin.
 The additional good news is that just a couple of dietary supplements could cover several side effects.
 These nutrients often cost a fraction of what drugs cost.
 Within the recommended doses, they have a few or no side effects.